abdelaziz-jaddi/prediction-of-the-profiles-whose-job-/README.md

-# prediction of the profiles whose job
+# data sceintist profile prediction
 Objectives:
 - Unsupervised clustering to identify 2 groups of distinct technical profiles.
 - Prediction of profiles whose job is not labeled.